 If you have an elderly loved one in a nursing home or under full-time care in his or her own home, make every effort to speak to them away from their caregiver to learn if they are the victim of abuse.
 If nursing home abuse is present, our attorneys at Walker Wallace PLC provide advice on steps to take to end the abuse.

-Helping you identify signs of abuse and mistreatment
+Helping you identify signs of elder abuse and mistreatment

 Abuse and mistreatment come in many forms.
 Inattention by caregivers may result in falls when the staff fails to put up bedrails or doesn’t use bed alarms.
 Patients left in bed or in wheelchairs for long periods may develop bedsores if the facility does not provide low-pressure mattresses.
 By learning to identify the signs of abuse and mistreatment, you can get your loved one into a better situation.
 Signs of elderly neglect and mistreatment include: